mindallcrm/form-integration/README.md

         // Organization ID in Mindall CRM.
 (Required) 'dd6175f2-ad36-46a8-bfa6-31d0b2f49cff',
         {
+            // Config to discover needed fields within the form.
+(Required)
+            // It is possible to specify field's name or id using either RegExp or exact string match.
+            // Also, it's possible to pass a callback to build a value manually.
             inputs: {
-                // Names of fields in the form.
-(Required)
-                firstname: 'input_1',
-                lastname: 'input_2',
+                firstname: { name: 'firstname-field-name' },
+                lastname: { name: /^lastname-.*/ },
-                phone: 'input_4',
+                phone: (formHtml) => {
-                email: 'input_3',
+                    return formHtml.querySelector('input').value.replaceAll(/\D/g, '')
+                },
+                email: { id: 'email-field-id' },
             },
         },
     )